 Insects’ bodies quickly lose moisture after pricking and injuring the exoskeleton layer of their body.
-In addition, these species’ bodies also absorb the silica material, which removes the water from their body, and eventually, they die.
+In addition, carpenter ants also absorb the silica material, which removes the water from their body, and eventually, they die.

 Make the boundaries in the surrounding area so they can crawl through them.